-6. South Tabor/Division, a residential district in Portland
+6. South Tabor/Division, where to stay in Portland for local vibe

-The South Tabor district is a primarily residential neighborhood, located right at the centre of the city.
+The South Tabor district is a primarily residential neighborhood, located right at the center of the city.
 Its name comes from its location at the foot of Mount Tabor, on its southern side.

 An extinct volcano that stands 636 feet tall, it is one of only 6 within the limits of a major city anywhere in the united states.
 A great destination for hikers, it also has a basketball court and an amphitheater near its peak, making it an incredibly unique destination.

 Surrounding the mountain is a fabulous park, filled with trees, reservoirs, and wide-open spaces.
 Combine this with the fabulous statues you will also find here, and it makes a great way for you to experience some of the more natural history and culture of the city.

 Beyond the mountain, the other main draws to the area are two shopping and entertainment districts.
 Closely located to one another, they each offer their own unique and distinctive styles.

-Whether you want to spend your days shopping, sipping drinks or dining on a stunning range of cuisine, you will be spoilt for choice.
+Whether you want to spend your day shopping, sipping drinks, or dining on a stunning range of cuisine, you will be spoilt for choice.
 That’s before you even get to the more adventurous attractions, which include popular tattoo studios and bicycle rental stores.

 Then, you have the Jade District, an area dominated by the Asian American community.
-With shops selling their wares, restaurants giving you the chance to sample their cuisine, and cultural centres dedicated to their history, it is a fabulous place to learn and enjoy a thriving Asian culture.
+With shops selling their wares, restaurants giving you the chance to sample their cuisine, and cultural centers dedicated to their history, it is a fabulous place to learn and enjoy a thriving Asian culture.

-Stay in South Tabor/Division if you want to hike up Mount Tabor or stroll through a stunning park; you are interested in Asian culture; you want to shop, stay or dine in one of the most hip and stylish parts of the city.🔍FIND BEST HOTELS IN SOUTH TABOR
+Stay in South Tabor/Division if you want to hike up Mount Tabor or stroll through a stunning park; you are interested in Asian culture; you want to shop, stay or dine in one of the hippest and stylish parts of the city.🔍FIND BEST HOTELS IN SOUTH TABOR

 7. Boise/Mississippi Avenue, one of the best areas for nightlife